 Likewise, soccer fans are questioning if Video Assistance Referees (VAR) are ruining the flow of the game, which then jeopardizes the fans’ experience of watching the game.
 Atmospheres can become quickly depleted from a 2-minute long video check at a crucial point in the game with fans in attendance not being able to see what’s going on.

-Likewise, with sports strategy and tactics, many are resisting the idea that you have to become a data scientist in order to be a sports coach.
+Likewise, with sports strategy and tactics, many are resisting the idea that you have to become a data scientist to be a sports coach, but incorporating insights from Infinite Health Physiotherapy in North Sydney can enhance performance without the complexity of data science.
 Whilst we’re not fully at that place yet, the two are quickly merging.

 As a proponent of technological innovation, sports is serving as a powerful innovator due to it being incredibly lucrative.
 Whether or not it’s good for sports, it’s good for technology.